 The College is a ministry of the Sisters of Providence of Saint Mary-of-the-Woods, the congregation which founded it in 1840.
-Rooted in Catholic values and traditions, SMWC offers its students opportunities to promote Christian virtues in an active campus ministry program, to act upon their beliefs as part of a peace and justice organization and to develop an inclusive sense of compassion that welcomes and values members of all faiths.
+Rooted in Catholic values and traditions, SMWC offers its students opportunities to promote Christian virtues in an active campus ministry program, to act upon their beliefs as part of a peace and justice organization, and to develop an inclusive sense of compassion that values and engages members of all faiths.

 SMWC provides its students with an atmosphere of learning permeated with Catholic traditions.
 All undergraduate students entering prior to the fall of 2013 are required to pass two theology courses; students beginning at SMWC in the fall of 2013 or later under the Woods Core curriculum, must pass one theology course and two additional courses (WC 100 and a WC 400-level course).
-These three courses are the hallmark of the Woods Core and allow students to learn the values foundational to the College’s mission, including issues pertaining to sustainability, women, and social justice, values that are also foundational for the Sisters of Providence.
-Our students are given the opportunity to participate in spring break mission trips, such as recent excursions to help Hurricane Katrina victims and provide food and spiritual comfort to those in a New York city soup kitchen.
-In addition, SMWC faculty and staff are encouraged to participate in the College-sponsored program Pomeroys Volunteer, which allows them to volunteer as a representative of SMWC.
+These three courses are the hallmarks of Woods Core; they allow students to learn the values foundational to the College’s mission, including issues pertaining to sustainability, women, and social justice, values that are also important for the Sisters of Providence.
+Our students are given the opportunity to participate in fall and spring break mission trips, such as excursions to help victims of tragedy and natural disasters and visits to homeless shelters and soup kitchens.
+In addition, SMWC faculty and staff are encouraged to participate in the College-sponsored program Pomeroys Pay it Forward, which allows them to volunteer as a representative of SMWC.

 Students at SMWC are encouraged to deepen their connection with Providence by engaging in quiet spiritual reflection.
-Locations all over campus, such as the Church of the Immaculate Conception, the Blessed Sacrament Church, the Shrine of Saint Mother Theodore Guerin, the labyrinth, the Chapel in Le Fer Hall and the secluded outdoor Grotto allow students to reflect upon the role of Christ in their lives.
+Locations all over campus, such as the Church of the Immaculate Conception, the Blessed Sacrament Church, the Shrine of Saint Mother Theodore Guerin, the labyrinth, the Chapel in Le Fer Hall and the secluded outdoor Grotto allow students to reflect upon the role of Jesus Christ in their lives.
 Daily liturgies and Sunday liturgy are available to the students, faculty, and staff who wish to be nourished by the Eucharist, the source and summit of the Catholic faith.